1.3 Build your content models

 Settings | API ID | This field is autocompleted when you type in a display name.
 Leave it as it is. |

 Settings | Enable embedding | Select checkbox and use the dropdown to select the Asset and Product models.
-Doing this ensures we can use content from the three models in our embeds later. |
+Doing this ensures we can use content from these models in our embeds later. |

 Settings | Localize field | Select checkbox |